amitabh-sahu/paper-note/README.md

-This is a simple note taking app build in react app.
+This is a Progressive Web App with simple note taking task build in react app.